Two-year English-language

 Admissions information and requirements

-• Candidates should initially apply for a double degree or single MGIMO degree and indicate their preference in the application forms
+• Candidates should initially apply for the MGIMO degree and indicate their preference in the application form

 • All courses are taught in English